WeiChienHsu/CS225/Chapter2/README.md

 We often use letters p, q, r, s …. to denote propositions.
 T: true F: false

+A statement(proposition) is a sentence that is true or false but not both.

 ## Negation Operator
 The truth value of ¬p is the opposite of p.